ALASdoo/alasdoo_com/content/jobs/backend.md

 ### APPLICATION DEADLINE

-We perform interviews as applications come in and encourage you to apply as soon as possible, if you are interested.
+We conduct interviews on a first-come, first-served basis and encourage you to apply as soon as possible!

+Only short-listed candidates will be invited for an interview.
+Thank you for applying!